miLibris/ios-milibris-reader-sdk/README.md

 ### Provide article sharing functionality

 You can provide a sharing provider to the reader in order to add a "Share" button on articles.
-Your sharing provider is responsible for providing the URL to share for an article.
+Your sharing provider is responsible for providing the content to share for an article.

 ```swift
 import MiLibrisReaderSDK